After scanning billions of stars, astronomers find no signs of alien technology

 That's, in theory, a lot of chances to hear from extraterrestrial friends.
 However, it's still just a mere drop in the cosmic ocean -- there's plenty of other places alien technosignatures could be emanating from.

 It was also the first time a search has been conducted at a high frequency of 155 MHz.
+This reduced the chance of picking up daily Earth communications and interference.
 Previous searches focused on lower frequencies between 98 and 133MHz.
 Of course, that comes with a big caveat: We're kind of assuming these alien technologies are using the same technologies to broadcast as we are.